melissaalejandro/Research-Assistant/README.md

 # Research-Assistant (RA)
+NOTE: Because some work is still in progress, not all data will appear here.

 This repository consists of work completed while working as a RA and is organized as follows:

 International Brazillian Jiu-Jitsu (IBJJF) webscrape